USC & Sunshine Coast Council Co-lab Studio

 POMO was engaged to help guide the students through a process that would deliver place-driven urban design concepts.
 The students also gained access to two artist consultants, an indigenous consultant, a landscape architect from council and were supervised in the subject by two university staff, one from communication design and one from urban design and planning.
 Together this team worked closely with the students across an intense eight week period and together undertook:

->a cultural immersion tour to understand local indigenous history
+• A cultural immersion tour to understand local indigenous history

->a lecture and input from artistic consultants to understand the role of creative practice and art in public places
+• A lecture and input from artistic consultants to understand the role of creative practice and art in public places

->a formal lecture and mentorship from POMO to outline a design and research methodology that would help students to create realistic place-driven urban design concepts
+• A formal lecture and mentorship from POMO to outline a design and research methodology that would help students to create realistic place-driven urban design concepts

 Students were required to keep a creative journal, write a return brief which responded to the design challenges and prepare and present their final refined design concepts.